dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 7 - The Material loader, and other loader related concerns

-Creating a material by calling one of the constructor functions as a way to obtained a material is one thing.
+Creating a material by calling one of the constructor functions as a way to obtain a material is one thing.
 However when it comes to starting to work on real projects I will want to have a way to pack a lot of the data that has to do with one or more materials into some kind of external file format.
 With that said baked into the core of threejs itself is the [Material Loader](/2023/07/27/threejs-materials-loader/) which is one option for doing this sort of thing.

-However there are also a lot of other options for loading not just a material but other objects that compose one or more whole objects, even a whole scene.
-There is then a lot to say about how to go about loading materials, as well as everything else that one would want to load into a project by way of some external data as well.
+However there are also a lot of other options for loading not just a material but other data that is needed to create final display objects.
+There is then a lot to say about how to go about loading materials, as well as everything else that one would want to load into a project by way of some external data as well such as textures to use with such materials.
 So in this section I will be writing a thing or two about loaders and what the options are for at least materials, but maybe also a few that help with more than just that.

 ### 7.1 - Parse a JSON string of a material using THREE.MaterialLoader